markviews/VRGamepad/README.md

 # VRGamepad
-This program creates a virtual xbox360 controller from buttons pressed with VR controllers, and is able to run while any other VR application is open.
+This program creates a virtual xbox360 controller from buttons pressed with Vive controllers, and is able to run while any other VR application is open.

 ## How to use:
 1. [Downlad](https://github.com/markviews/VRGamepad/files/2762776/VRGamepad.1.0.zip) and unzip